Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Yes, postnatal depression in men is very real

 You’re expecting a baby.
 You’ve become excited for future games of soccer in the park, the years of dad jokes ahead of you and the soon to be squeals of excitement from bath time splashing.
-Friends are posting on Facebook and Instagram photos of happy moments with their children, daily smiles and trouble free family outings.
+Friends are posting on Facebook and Instagram photos of happy moments with their children, daily smiles and trouble-free family outings.
 You begin to prepare for a seamless entry into the role of a fatherhood.

-Also referred to as postnatal, perinatal or antenatal depression, these all refer to mental health conditions often arising from the fatigue and the psychological and hormonal adjustment during pregnancy or following the birth of a child.
 Many question “Can men get postnatal depression”? given it’s the woman who experiences the physical experience of childbirth.
 In fact, 1 in 10 men experience paternal depression in the postnatal period.
+Men’s postpartum depression symptoms can often go undiagnosed due to the differences in presentation and traditional attitudes toward masculinity.

 Postnatal depression in men often goes undiagnosed

 For generations, the notion that men should show no emotions, fix all problems and ‘get on with it’ has been widely adopted.
 This needs to change.
 We need to create a community where “It’s OK, to not be OK”.
-Only with this acceptance, can we begin the reverse the expectation that men should suffer in silence.
+Only with this acceptance, can we begin to reverse the expectation that men should suffer in silence.

 man, depressed, sitting, fear, isolation